 In 2017 we visited the meadows of southern Transylvania in Romania (the Viscri district).
 They represent some of Europe’s most intact traditional grasslands.
 The low-intensity management and mixed farming has allowed huge areas of the countryside to be filled with wild flowers.
 It was an amazing eye-opener!

 Returning from our walks each day, we found our shoes and socks covered in seeds, picked up in the meadows.
-Back home in Norfolk we sowed them and the flowers that grew from the debris in our socks now have a permanent home in this half barrel.
+Back home in Norfolk we sowed them and the flowers that grew from the debris in our socks now have a permanent home in a half barrel next to the Chalet.